top of page

 Conclusion

 ME/CFS is highly sensitive to the air patients breathe and the weather they live through.
-Pollutants like PM₂.₅, ozone, PAHs, and reactive VOCs — together with heat, cold, humidity, pressure swings, and mold — can flip a stable day into a crash, even without exertion.
+Pollutants like PM₂.₅, ozone, PAHs, and reactive VOCs , together with heat, cold, humidity, pressure swings, and mold, can flip a stable day into a crash, even without exertion.
 That’s not random, it’s mechanistic and measurable.

-VitalGuard™ Lite turns that reality into a practical early-warning layer: clear, reproducible, and deployable for clinics, public health teams, and patient communities.
+VitalGuard™ Lite turns that reality into a practical early warning layer: clear, reproducible, and deployable for clinics, public health teams, and patient communities.
 Pairing forecast-aware pacing with basic environmental controls can cut crashes, prevent iatrogenic harm, and buy time for deeper recovery work.
 By integrating this environmental layer with CYNAERA’s CDF-ME™, CDF-Peds-ME/CFS™, male undercount corrections, and treatment archetypes, we replace guesswork with a system that sees the terrain and acts on it.
+Reducing exposure and predicting red-days won’t cure ME/CFS, but it materially reduces suffering now , while the field builds diagnostics and trials that match the biology.

 References